Sapium59/upstream/README.md

     From https://github.com/zhu-yuefeng/hello-world
        6ff71bc..e36c97e  main       -> origin/main

-## Target: Merge a pulled repo to local repo.
+Now we can merge the fetched repo to local repo.

 Follow the grammar `git merge <remote_name>/<branch_name>`.
 Usually they are `origin` and `main` respectively.
 >
     git merge origin/main